-- 2. Catalog statement of proposed policy: - 2.1 Proposed catalog policy: Students who begin their college career as degree-seeking students during the 2004 summer term and thereafter will be required to take the second semester level or higher foreign language course. - 2.2 Proposed catalog section: with the World Language Proficiency information currently on page 44-45 of the WKU Undergraduate Catalog. - Rationale for proposed policy: This is actually not a new policy but a re-introduction of a policy that was in effect before Colonnade.
+Students who begin their college career as degree-seeking students before the 2004 summer term are required to take one level of foreign language.

+- 2.2 Proposed catalog section: with the World Language Proficiency information currently on page 44-45 of the WKU Undergraduate Catalog. - Rationale for proposed policy: This is actually not a new policy but a re-introduction of a policy that was in effect before Colonnade.
 It benefits returning students [particularly military] who have been working on a degree for many years. - 4.
 Impact of proposed policy on existing academic or non-academic policies: - 4.1 Impact on policies: Student who began their academic career before the summer of 2004, and allow them to graduate with one semester (101 level) of a foreign language. - 4.2 Impact on populations that may be affected: Military and returning students. - 5.
 Proposed term for implementation: Immediately

-6. Dates of prior committee approvals:
+6. .
+Dates of prior committee approvals:

 Colonnade Curriculum Committee 3/1/2017

 Senate Executive Committee

 University Senate